flatironinstitute/finufft/docs/index.rst

 distributions and/or high precision.
 Our library does not require precomputation, and uses minimal RAM.

-For the case of small problems where repeated NUFFTs are needed with a fixed set of nonuniform points, we have started to build interfaces for this case.
+For the case of small problems where repeated NUFFTs are needed with a fixed set of nonuniform points, we have started to build advanced interfaces for this case.
-These are a factor of 2 or more faster than repeated calls to the plain interface, since certain costs such as FFTW setup and sorted are performed only once; see the advanced usage.
+These are a factor of 2 or more faster than repeated calls to the plain interface, since certain costs such as FFTW setup and sorting are performed only once.

 .. note::